2023 Best Value Allied Health Professions Associate Degree Schools in Mississippi

 In-state tuition fees for undergraduate students at Hinds Community College are $3,750 per year.
 After completing their Associate Degree, allied health graduates from Hinds Community College carry an average student debtload of $18,736.

 Northwest Mississippi Community College landed the #7 spot in the 2023 rankings for the best value associate degree allied health professions programs.
-NWCC is a medium-sized public school located in the town of Senatobia.
+NWCC is a medium-sized public school located in the distant town of Senatobia.

-NWCC undergraduate students pay an average of $3,430 in in-state tuition and fees each year.
+The average tuition and fees for an in-state undergraduate at NWCC are $3,430 a year.
 After completing their Associate Degree, allied health graduates from NWCC carry an average student debtload of $15,199.

 Copiah-Lincoln Community College undergraduate students pay an average of $3,380 in in-state tuition and fees each year.